bns-hack/trapcodeio_bunnyshell-templates/.bunnyshell/templates/meilisearch-cloud/README.md

 This Environment [Template](https://documentation.bunnyshell.com/docs/templates-what-are-templates) is a boilerplate for creating a new environment for **Meilisearch** full-text search engine.

-The template provides the Bunnyshell configuration composed of 3 Components (frontend + backend + database) and the CRUD application that demonstrates how the components work together to form an environment.
+The template provides the Bunnyshell configuration composed of 2 Components (Search Server + Ecommerce Demo App).

-You can extend the template by further adding Components, be them more APIs or other services, such as queues, caches, block storage etc.

 # Environment overview